fikrisharudin20/OOPDS-ASSIGNMENT-1/README.md

 # Getting Started
 To run the Go Boom game, follow these steps:

+a.
 Clone the repository or download the source code.
+b.
 Compile the Java files: javac *.java
+c.
 Run the game: java GoBoomGame.